Code-Institute-Submissions/MS3_GoBooks/README.md

    `{https://www.amazon.co.uk/dp/}{1787633616}{&linkCode=ll1&tag=robertclark08-21&linkId=d522b720d1fabb445aea2ff6829000fb}`
 * Expanding the admin function to encompass more than just the **"AdminUser"** user.
 This would be devloped by granting current admins the access to nominate other users to admin status, toggling their "is_admin" field in the member database to True.
 Unfortunately time constraints stopped this from being included in the current build.
+* A feature that was unfortunately cut due to time restaints was the implementation of a sort feature for the library.
+Users would be able to sort the results by book name, author name or genre.

 ---